mandober/rust-debrief/primitives/pointer_types/1_pointer_types.md

 # Pointer types

 Pointer (or reference) types are types that allows indirect access to data.
-Rust has 5 pointer types that are primitives:
+Rust has 5 primitive pointer types:
 - Reference (shared and mutable)
 - Slice
 - String slice